Clive Francis: Adaptations

 Apart from adapting A Christmas Carol as his one-man show, Clive Francis has also brought from the page to the stage The Hound of the Baskervilles, Three Men in a Boat, Graham Greene's Our Man in Havana, and Susan Hill's The Small Hand.
 Together with composer Charles Miller, he adapted the book and wrote the lyrics to the Alice in Wonderland adaptation, Alice the Musical!.

 In February 2015, he played the part of Frank Doel in the Salisbury Playhouse's production of 84, Charing Cross Road.
 This was a production he repeated at the Arts Theatre, Cambridge in 2016.

+Private life

+Francis has been married to actress Natalie Ogle since 1989.